Skip to main content

 Research Activities

-• The National Science Foundation awarded a new Northwestern University study a $3 million grant that will enable the Making Water Insecurity Visible Global Working Group to expand upon their work in Chicago.
-The pilot study, led by group leaders Julius Lucks and Sera Young, will follow a phased roll-out of hand-held, easy-to-use test kits developed by the Lucks Laboratory to 350 Chicago-area households to assess their home water quality.
+• In August 2023, the National Science Foundation awarded a new Northwestern University pilot study a $3 million grant that will enable the Making Water Insecurity Visible Global Working Group to expand upon their work in Chicago.
+The study, led by group co-leads Julius Lucks and Sera Young, will follow a phased roll-out of hand-held, easy-to-use test kits developed by the Lucks Laboratory to 350 Chicago-area households to assess their home water quality.

 • In winter 2024, the group and their collaborators on the study distributed lead tests as part of the first phase of the study.
 They will distribute copper tests during the second phase, and the third phase will roll out PFAS test kits that combine Lucks Laboratory technology with new breakthroughs from the lab of group member William Dichtel.